How to add or update opam dependencies¶

 variable in the scripts/version.sh

-should set this variable to the hash of the HEAD
+file.
+You should set this variable to the commit hash of a recent version of

 the default opam repository.